nessakodo/phishkiller/README.md

 ## Test Cases

-Use the examples below in PhishKiller's URL input to test its detection capabilities.
-These URLs are known phishing patterns or synthetic examples. **Do not click them.**
+*Use the examples below in PhishKiller's URL input to test its detection capabilities.
+These URLs mimic known phishing patterns or contain synthetic traits used in real-world attacks.*

+> **Warning**: These URLs are for testing only.
+Do **not** click or visit them.

 | Suspicious URL                             | Why It’s Suspicious                              |
 |--------------------------------------------|--------------------------------------------------|